apache/couchdb-documentation/src/install/search.rst

 the loopback network.

 The search plugin is runtime-compatible with Java JDKs 6, 7 and 8.
-Building a release from source requires JDK 6.
+Building a release from source requires JDK 6. **It will not work with any newer version of Java.** Sorry about that.

 Installation of Binary Packages
 ===============================